mucahitnezir/express-starter/README.md

 3. Compatible with [12 factor app](https://12factor.net/).
 4. Including authentication system with rest api endpoints.
 5. Linting with eslint (airbnb config).
 6. Implemented nodemailer.
-If you are in development mode, you use test smtp account.
-In other modes, you use real smtp server.
+If you are in development or test mode, you use test smtp account.
+In production mode, you use real smtp server.
 For more info, browse `src/helpers/mail.js` file.
 7. Docker image is ready.
 8. Test cases written with mocha and chai.